antoniomoneo/OpenAI-assistant/README.md

 - `css/assistant.css` – plugin styles.
 - `js/assistant.js` – admin scripts (add/remove assistants).
 - `js/assistant-frontend.js` – frontend scripts.
+- `js/assistant-amp.js` – AMP-compatible frontend script.

 ## AMP/mobile support

-The plugin no longer embeds the chat in an `amp-iframe`.
-When the shortcode is rendered on an AMP page, the assistant output is skipped and a notice is displayed instead.
-If you need to use the shortcode, disable the AMP version of that page so the normal responsive layout loads.
-This ensures the chat works correctly on mobile devices.
+When a page is served in AMP mode, the shortcode wraps the chat interface in an `amp-script` element that loads a lightweight JavaScript file.
+This allows the assistant to work directly on AMP pages without relying on iframes.